-Our business
+Our Business

-We are a self-advised real estate investment trust (or REIT) primarily engaged in the business of investing, on a leveraged basis, in hybrid and adjustable-rate MBS which are primarily secured by pools of hybrid and adjustable-rate mortgage loans (or ARMs) on single family residences.
-At September 30, 2007, we had total assets of approximately \$7.140 billion.
-Of these assets, 99% consisted of MBS issued or guaranteed by a federally chartered corporation, such as Fannie Mae or Freddie Mac, or an agency of the U.S. government, such as Ginnie Mae (or, collectively, Agency MBS), non-Agency MBS rated AAA by at least one nationally recognized rating agency (or AAA rated MBS), MBS-related receivables and cash.
+We are a real estate investment trust (or REIT) primarily engaged in the business of investing, on a leveraged basis, in hybrid and adjustable-rate MBS which are secured by pools of residential mortgages.
+Our investment portfolio consists primarily of MBS issued or guaranteed by a federally chartered corporation, such as Fannie Mae or Freddie Mac, or an agency of the U.S. Government, such as Ginnie Mae (or, collectively, Agency MBS), and non-Agency MBS that represent the senior most tranches within the MBS structure (or Senior MBS).
+Our principal business objective is to generate net income for distribution to our stockholders resulting from the difference between the interest and other income we earn on our investments and the interest expense we pay on the borrowings that we use to finance our investments and our operating costs.